Resume Tips

 Ready to build your perfect resume?

-1. Optimize your resume with Pronto - Get instant ATS scoring and job-specific suggestions
+1. Check your ATS score with Pronto - Free ATS scoring and job-specific rewrite in under 5 minutes

-2. Read our ATS optimization guide - Ensure your resume passes automated screening
+2. Read the ATS optimization guide - Full checklist for passing automated screening

-3. Learn about AI resume tips - Use AI tools effectively without sounding robotic
+3. Learn about AI resume tips - Use AI tools without sounding robotic

-4. Master cover letter writing - Pair your resume with a compelling letter
+4. Master cover letter writing - Pair your resume with a letter that gets read